henrydaum/2nd-Brain/README.md

 ## Coming Soon

-In order to enable RAG, I plan to expose an API endpoint for the search algorithm.
+I plan to expose an API endpoint for the search algorithm.
 This would enable LLMs trained for tool use to query the entire database from anywhere on your computer.
-I'll also make a tab next to the text and image results to make room for an LLM response.
-I apologize I don't have that done already.

 ## License

 This project is licensed under the MIT License.